This page contains unmarked spoilers. You have been warned!

 MMOs run into that issue without regular money sinks in the system to remove currency from the economy.
 In the Oasis there's the constant consumption of fuel as seen in the race.
 In addition to money is constantly circulating in the economy so one cannot just easily accrue large sums without substantial risk which is part of what also drives MMO inflation.

 The long opening establishing shot is a superficial tour of Wade's home, showing various normal people conducting their lives, mostly within OASIS.
-We have dancer lady, surfer dude, pole dancer, the gardener woman, and their various family members.
+We have dancer lady, surfer dude, pole dancer, pizza dude, the gardener woman, and their various family members.
 We see the gardener during the finale, but none of the rest - odds are they're all dead or badly injured from Sorrento's drone attack on the Stack.
 We only saw them for a moment, but enough to establish basic character traits, and they were just snapped out of existence by a corporate weasel.